kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/playercontrollerv2-mods/playercontrollerv2-final.md

 #Player Controller_v2 Final Code
 This code is to be used with the Simplified MiniGame.
+It does not include Animation.

 Includes Updates for:  InventorySystem, LevelManager.